-Other user should have Reduced Permissions.
+Other users should have Reduced Permissions.
 If you have a user who can edit all your posts, it’s already somewhat dangerous if you don’t trust that user 100%.
-However, a user who can come in and play with your plugins, permalink setup, the All in One WP Security settings, etc. is even more dangerous.
+However, a user who can come in and play with your plugins, permalink settings, the All in One WP Security settings, etc. is even more dangerous.

 The WordPress CMS allows you to edit many files from your browser.
 This is a potential security issue.
 It’s not just the database and upload folder that are writable.
 Every single plugin file is also editable.

 The concept is that this way you can adjust your website to your liking and not be locked up in what the existing code offers.
 Although frankly, unless you know HTML, CSS, PHP, and SQL, you probably won’t be able to do much with those editors.
 So for you to disallow editing is probably not a bad idea.